 These no-bake cookies come together in minutes.
 They’re a great after-lunch treat — sweet enough to fill a dessert craving but still low in sugar so you won’t crash after.
 They feature melt-in-your-mouth chocolate and a macaroon-like texture.

 Note: The cookie will melt into a huge mess if it gets too hot.
 These are best if you use a cold pack or keep your lunch in the fridge.

 Kiss the plastic pudding cups goodbye.
 This overnight chia seed pudding is a chocolate lover’s dream.
 It’s rich in healthy cacao, omega-3s, and protein.
 Blend it for a silky-smooth treat, or leave the seeds whole for a more traditional chia seed pudding.

-You don’t have to eat the same sad snack every day or scour the office for food that won’t set off your IBS.
-A little bit of time, or label reading, can pay off with delicious treats that will fill you up and make you feel good.
-Who knows, a hearty snack may even make your inbox and your to do list a little less daunting.
+You don’t have to eat the same snack every day or scour the office for food that won’t set off your IBS.
+A little bit of time, or label reading, can pay off with delicious treats that may fill you up and make you feel good.
+A hearty snack may even make your inbox and to-do list a little less daunting.

 Mandy Ferreira is a writer and editor in the San Francisco Bay Area.
 She is passionate about health, fitness, and sustainable living.
 She’s currently obsessed with running, Olympic lifting, and yoga, but she also swims, cycles, and does just about everything else she can.
-You can keep up with her on her blog (treading-lightly.com) and on Twitter (@mandyfer1).
+You can keep up with her on her blog (treading-lightly.com).